cmtayl0r/action-stack/README.md

 ### Modal System logic

+##### Registry pattern

-- When a user clicks a button (i.e. in the Sidebar), it calls openModal("modal-name", {props}) in order to open a modal.
+- UI components (e.g. Sidebar) call openModal("modal-name", props) to open a specific modal.
+- The modal system uses a registry pattern:
+  - All modals are registered centrally in a modalRegistry.js file.
+  - Each modal is mapped by a unique id to its React component.
+  - This avoids switch statements and makes the system easy to extend.
+- ModalContext manages:
+  - The active modal (modalId)
-- ModalContext manages updating state by the reducer, tracks which modal is currently active, tracks any props needed to pass to the modal.
+  - Props to pass to the modal (modalProps)
+  - State updates via a reducer
-- ModalContext then conditionally renders the specific Modal based on name given by a prop
+- ModalHost renders the correct modal based on the modalId from context.
-- When a user interacts with the Modal:
-  - Each modal utilises the "callback props" pattern
-  - When opening a modal you provide a callback function, this is evident in the sidebar (add action, add stack etc)
-  - This callback gets passed to the modal as a prop, along with a name of the modal
-  - When the modal completes its action (does something, submit etc), it calls this callback with the new data define in a handler function
+- 🤔 Removing a lazy load registry in "ModalHost.jsx" removed the first time usage lag, but I wasn't keen on using the useEffect in the ModalContext provider.
+Feels hacky.

+##### 💬 Modal Interaction Pattern

+- Modals receive callback functions (e.g. onSubmit) via modalProps.
-  - This allows the component that opened the modal (i.e. Sidebar) to receive and use the data that was created in the modal.
+- The component that opens the modal (like Sidebar) passes a handler to receive data created or updated in the modal.
-  - closeModal function is given to the x and "cancel" buttons defined in the pattern
+- When the modal action completes (e.g. on form submit), it:
+  - Calls the provided callback with result data
+  - Calls closeModal() to dismiss itself
+- The close action is also triggered by:
+  - Clicking the ❌ close button
+  - Clicking a cancel button (which calls closeModal())

 [Back to top](#top)